^

 Angina pectoris.

-Atrial fibrillation (to control the frequency of the ventricular rhythm).
+Atrial fibrillation (to control ventricular rate).

-Hyperkinetic type of circulation.
+Hyperkinetic type of blood circulation.

 Migraine.